PhysioLabXR/PhysioLabXRDocs/source/Contribute.rst

 Run from source
 *********************

-RealityNavigation App requires python3.8+.
+PhysioLabXR App requires python3.8+.
 Clone the project from `RealityNavigation's repo page <https://github.com/ApocalyVec/RenaLabApp>`_.

 Navigation to the root folder of the downloaded repo, install all the prerequisites with the following command::